luky1971/g_tessla/README.md

 # lltessellator

-lltessellator (leaflet tessellator) reads a trajectory file and tessellates its coordinates in a fixed 3D grid, calculating the surface area of the tessellation.
+lltessellator (leaflet tessellator) reads a trajectory file and calculates every frame's 3D surface area by tessellating the coordinates along the horizontal plane.
 It requires Gromacs to be installed.

 ### Copyright
 (c) 2015 Ahnaf Siddiqui and Sameer Varma

+lltessellator uses the Triangle library to perform Delaunay triangulation.
+Copyright (c) 1993, 1995, 1997, 1998, 2002, 2005, Jonathan Richard Shewchuk.

 lltessellator uses the GROMACS molecular simulation package library,
 Copyright (c) 1991-2000, University of Groningen, The Netherlands.